mdalmaruf/INFT-1207/Lab2.md

 4. Store and retrieve the data from books.csv.

 ### Example Code
+Create the file named `reading_list.py` to write the main functionalities of the program.
 Below is an example Python code that provides the basic structure for adding, listing, and searching books.

 ```python